ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

      COMOUT_REF: ""
      PLOT_FCST_INC: 6

-Because the plotting scripts are designed to

-Navigate to the ``/scripts`` directory:
+Because the plotting scripts are designed to generate plots over the entire CONUS, users will need to modify the code to generate plots for the smaller SUBCONUS_Ind_3km domain.
+To do this, navigate to the ``ufs-srweather-app/scripts`` directory:

 .. code-block:: console